an abstract photo of a curved building with a blue sky in the background

 A Few Gentle Notes

-○ Booking close 48 hours prior to each session
+○ Bookings close 48 hours prior to each session

 Bidadari Park was chosen for this night Forest Therapy session because of its quiet history and its gentle transformation.
 Once a place of rest for those who had passed, it has since been reimagined into a living landscape of water, trees, and open sky.
 It is a space that holds both memory and renewal.
 As evening settles, the park softens.
 The trees stand in silhouette.
 The pathways feel slower, more contemplative.
 In the quiet of night, familiar shapes become different, inviting a different kind of noticing.